Corridor Best Practices

 • Gimbal angle

-- Visibility and Length: Ensure visibility and check the flight length before starting.
+• Check visibility and the flight length before starting the flight.

-- Offline Capabilities: If needed, corridor plans can be made available for offline execution.
+• If needed, Corridor plans can be made available for offline execution.

-• Maintain VLOS: Check visibility and flight length before starting the flight.
+• Maintain Visual Line of Sight (VLOS): Check visibility and flight length before starting the flight.
 Ensure that the drone takes off from a central position.

 • Adjusting Settings: Understand and change flight settings according to varied conditions and subjects.

-• Overlap Considerations: Increase overlap for low flights or homogenous subjects; however, be aware that the increased image count may lead to potential stitching issues with moving subjects.
+• Overlap Considerations: Increase overlap for low flights or homogenous subjects.
+Be aware that the increased image count may lead to potential stitching issues with moving subjects.

-• When flying and capturing large corridor or linear maps, it is recommended that you keep your image sets under 3000 images.
+• Image Count: When flying and capturing large corridor or linear maps, keep your image sets under 3,000 images.

-Remember, each corridor flight is unique and may require specific adjustments based on the flight's terrain, subject, and purpose.
-Please always consider these factors when you plan and execute your drone operations.
+• Limitations: Each corridor flight is unique and may require specific adjustments based on the flight's terrain, subject, and purpose.
+Always consider these factors when you plan and execute your drone operations.

 Articles in this section